hypherionmc/hypheriondocs/Simple Splash Screen/understanding-config.md

 `progressBarType` -> This controls what type of progress bar is used.

-Valid values are `Vanilla, Bossbar, Custom, Hidden`.
+Valid values are `Vanilla, Bossbar, Custom, Logo, Background, Hidden`.

 `logoStyle` -> This controls what logo should be shown.